Xaverick/Pm2.5_prediction/readme.md

 |                              | MAE    | 26.52             | 10.46         | 7.55  | 6.61    | 11.82   |
 |                              | RMSE   | 40.68             | 17.61         | 10.96 | 11.15   | 19.8    |

-*(Additional results for Hyderabad, Aizawl, Amaravati, Amritsar, Jorapokhar, Kochi, and Kolkata are included in the detailed report.)*
+*(Additional results for Hyderabad, Aizawl, Amaravati, Amritsar, Jorapokhar, Kochi, and Kolkata are included in a detailed report.)*

 ## Tools and Technologies